dataelement/bisheng/src/bisheng-langchain/README.md

 ## What is bisheng-langchain?

-bisheng-langchain is an open-source langchain extending library built to power building LLM application. bisheng-langchain provides more components to support Chinese LLMs and and Chinese based token enviroments for prompt engineering and ICL template.
+bisheng-langchain is an open-source langchain extending library built to power building LLM application. bisheng-langchain provides more components to support Chinese LLMs and and Chinese based token environments for prompt engineering and ICL template.

 The project is a sub-module of [bisheng](https://github.com/dataelement/bisheng).